MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/plan-sso-teams.md

 :::image type="content" source="../../assets/images/authentication/teams-sso-story/teams-sso-bots.png" alt-text="Authentication flow for Teams bot app":::

-1. The bot sends a message with an OAuthCard that contains the `tokenExchangeResource` property.
-It tells Microsoft Teams to obtain an authentication token for the bot application.
-The user receives messages at all the active user endpoints.
+1. The bot sends a request to Teams to obtain an authentication token for the bot application.

-1. If the current user is using your bot application for the first time, a request prompt is displayed, requesting the user to do one of the following:
+1. If the current user is using your bot application for the first time, a request prompt is displayed, requesting the user to provide consent.

-  - Provide consent, if necessary.
-  - Handle step-up authentication, such as two-factor authentication.

-1. Microsoft Teams requests the bot application token from the Azure AD endpoint for the current user.
+1. Teams requests the Azure AD for an access token the current user.

-1. Azure AD sends the bot application token to the Microsoft Teams application.
+1. Azure AD sends the access token to the Teams.

-1. Microsoft Teams sends the token to the bot as part of the value object returned by the invoke activity with the name `sign-in/tokenExchange`.
+1. Teams sends the token to the bot.

-1. The parsed token in the bot application provides the required information, such as the user's email address.
+1. The bot app can parse the token and extract the information it needs, such as the user's email address.